 Access to Business Lounges of fully integrated M&M airlines with valid Star Alliance Boarding Pass for the same day and location before departure

-Access to LH Frequent Traveller Lounge with valid Star Alliance Boarding Pass for the same day and location before departure
+Frequent Traveller Lounge with valid Star Alliance Boarding Pass for the same day and location before departure

 Business Class Check-In at fully integrated M&M airlines regardless of the flown class of service

 25% Executive Bonus on award, status and HON Circle miles on all flights with Lufthansa, Swiss, United Airlines, US Airways, Austrian Airlines, LOT Polish Airlines, Air One, Air Dolomiti and Air Canada